-2021 may be another Year of the Road Trip.
+2021 may be the Year of the Road Trip.
 This is how to plan a good one.

 “There are some lonely roads that you really have to pay attention to signs that say ‘no services for the next 150 miles’ because they really mean no services and no cellphone service,” Shah says.

-Travel adviser Linda Jelencovich recommends people get travel insurance for worst-case scenarios, from trip cancellation to health emergencies.
+Linda Jelencovich, a Travel Leaders Network advisor with Super Travel of Palm Beach, recommends people get travel insurance for worst-case scenarios, from trip cancellation to health emergencies.
 “I always recommend that people take travel protection no matter what, because you never know,” she says.
 “They could get sick, or something happens and they have to get medevaced back.”

 [A definitive ranking of the 16 best road trip snacks of all time]